 What Type of Pad You’ll Be Using

 When you’re filtering, one of the first choices you have to make is what type of pad you’ll be using.
 Filter pads from Buon Vino come in three grades.
 One, two, and three.
 One is the coarsest.
 It’s intended for use in fruit wines.
 In some other specialty applications, it’s not suitable for use.
 On kit wines, you’ll almost never use it.
 The number two pad, however, is your workhorse.
 This pad is good for all red wines from kits, and most of the whites they’ll go through easily and they’ll clear up beautifully.

 But if you wish to filter an iced wine and you want to get this filtered gorgeously clear for the glass, then you are going to use number three pads.
 Number three pads are very fine.
 They will in one pass retain almost all of the three e cells any colloidal material and the wine will be sparkling brightly in a single pass.
 Keep in mind that the efficiency of a filter pad is directly related to how much material it takes out.
-That is to say, the number three pads will polish the wine most brilliant.
+That is to say, the number three pads will polish the wine most brilliantly.
 But if it’s slightly cloudy, they’ll plug up much quicker.